 Signature Victorian Era King of Hearts Whist Marker Pendant

-This Kirsten’s Corner signature, Victorian era, Whist game marker piece with a 14k gold bezel setting has been handcrafted to be worn today as a pendant.
-The front is a painted porcelain king of hearts, and the back has been left open, revealing the word “double”.
+This Kirsten’s Corner signature, Victorian era, Whist game marker piece has a 14k bezel setting around it.
+Each bezel setting is carefully handcrafted surrounding the porcelain whist marker.
+The front is a painted porcelain king of hearts, and the back of the whist marker the word “double” is painted in beautiful script.
+These iconic pieces can be worn as a pendant or charm.

 Originally, this marker piece was used as a device for recording score in the popular Victorian era card game Whist, known as the intellectual game of its time.